Get

 Don’t Let the Stains Dry

 The earlier you clean the drool off the furniture, the better.
-Otherwise, allowing it to dry will make the stains crusty and difficult to remove.
+Allowing it to dry can make the stains crusty and difficult to remove.
 It is advisable to have towels around if your dog drools constantly.
 That way, you can wipe off the drool immediately after it spills on your furniture.

 Cover Your Furniture